 - Driving while under the influence of alcohol or drugs

-- Passing a vehicle ahead on a two lane road by driving in the opposite lane of travel
+- Passing a vehicle a head-on a two-lane road by driving in the opposite lane of travel

 - Driving in dangerous weather conditions

-Sometimes, however, you may need the help of an accident reconstruction expert to figure who is at at fault for a front end collision.
+Sometimes, however, you may need the help of an accident reconstruction expert to figure who is at fault for a front-end collision.
 This type of expert is trained to look at the evidence and reconstruct what happened.
-But in the end, it may be one drivers word against the other.
-If this happens it may come down to who is more believable regarding which driver caused the head on collision.
+But in the end, it may be one driver’s word against the other.

 - Abdominal injuries